zzzDavid/zzzDavid/README.md

 - **Domain-Specific Language**

-I am also learning [HeteroCL](https://heterocl.csl.cornell.edu/), a next-generation heterogenous DSL.
+I am one of the developer of [HeteroCL](https://heterocl.csl.cornell.edu/), a next-generation heterogenous DSL.
+HeteroCL decouples key hardware customizations from the algorithm specification, to boost hardware developing efficiency and design portability.
+I developed a SystemC backend to generate ASIC design at Intel.
+Currently, there are many exciting projects going on around HeteroCL, including efforts for hardware verification, sparse architectures, and MLIR integration.

 Generally, I want to make hardware designing and implementation faster and easier.